krush62/KPix/README.md

 - xml (Corel)
 - soc (Star/Open/Libre Office)
 - json (Pixelorama)

+### 🎥 Animation Formats
+Animation projects can be exported to the following formats
+- apng
+- gif
+- zipped png images

 ### Import Formats
 Due to its unique way of having parameterized color ramps, an import of other formats always needs the creation of parameterized color ramps from the image's colors.